It's 10pm. Do you know where your website is?

 - Who would you go to if your site needed a new look-and-feel?

 - Is your site responsive and mobile-ready?
-This is important because Google has begun demoting sites in their search results if they are not mobile-friendly.
+This is important because Google is now demoting sites in their search results if they are not mobile-friendly.

 HOW CAN YOU TELL?
 Visit the Google Mobile-Friendly Test website and test your site.